 Create a partial index by adding a WHERE clause to the end of an ordinary CREATE INDEX statement.

 Any index that includes the WHERE clause at the end is considered to be a partial index.
 Indexes that omit the WHERE clause (or indexes that are created by UNIQUE or PRIMARY KEY constraints inside of CREATE TABLE statements) are ordinary full indexes.

 The expression following the WHERE clause may contain operators, literal values, and names of columns in the table being indexed.
-The WHERE clause may not contains subqueries, references to other tables, functions, or bound parameters.
-The LIKE, GLOB, MATCH, and REGEXP operators in SQLite are implemented as functions by the same name.
-Since functions are prohibited in the WHERE clause of a CREATE INDEX statement, so too are the LIKE, GLOB, MATCH, and REGEXP operators.
+The WHERE clause may not contain subqueries, references to other tables, non-deterministic functions, or bound parameters.

 Only rows of the table for which the WHERE clause evaluates to true are included in the index.
 If the WHERE clause expression evaluates to NULL or to false for some rows of the table, then those rows are omitted from the index.